Muirrum/Kronos-Base/README.md

 A discord.js bot, now revitalized as Kronos, bot of Uptime

 ## Project Goal
-> Create a bot with kicks, bans, persistent warns, and mutes
+> Create a bot with persistent, kicks, bans, warns, and mutes that are auditable by anybody.

 ## Project Requirements
 1. Warns and mutes persistent across bot removals